Doctors separate conjoined twins in California

 | PALO ALTO, Calif

-PALO ALTO, Calif Surgeons in northern California successfully separated a pair of twin 2-year-old girls conjoined at the chest and abdomen after a painstaking 10-hour operation, doctors said on Tuesday.
+PALO ALTO, Calif Surgeons in northern California successfully separated two-year-old identical twin girls conjoined at the chest and abdomen after a painstaking, daylong operation, doctors said on Tuesday.

 The girls, classified by doctors as thoraco-omphalopagus twins, were born joined at the chest and abdomen with fused livers, diaphragms, breast bones and abdominal walls.
 They have separate hearts, brains, kidneys, stomachs and intestines.